secbuster/dcrlnd/docs/MAKEFILE.md

 Makefile
 ========

-To build, verify, and install `lnd` from source, use the following
+To build, verify, and install `dcrlnd` from source, use the following
 commands:
 ```
 make